 Imagine being tasked with building a tank.
 It must operate in hostile conditions, take hits, and keep moving.
 You start with the blueprints and the budget.
 Steel is costly and difficult to work with — heavy to transport, slow to shape, and unforgiving of mistakes.
 Cardboard, on the other hand, is quick, light, and easy to mold.
 You can train a workforce in a week, assemble hundreds in record time, and at a fraction of the cost.

 On paper, the plan looks brilliant.
 The tanks photograph well.
-They meet every design specification and check every box on the balance sheet.
+They meet every visual design specification and check every box on the balance sheet.
 Judged by appearance alone — and if not examined too closely — they are indistinguishable from the real thing.

 There is only one problem.
 When the shooting starts, when the tanks must perform as tanks, cardboard performs exactly as expected: it burns.
 Under live fire, the illusion of armor vanishes, leaving nothing but wreckage.

 This is the same rationale that drives much of modern software development — choosing convenience, speed, and cost over resilience.
 Interpreted and hybrid languages promise portability, simplicity, and rapid results.
 They are easier to learn, faster to deploy, and wrapped in layers of tooling that make programming feel safe and forgiving.
-Yet behind the curtain it’s simply security theater masquerading as security.
+Yet behind the curtain it is simply security theater masquerading as security.

 Why Crytica Security Uses C Language